aaronadalja/plant-milk-replication-1/README.md

 Date: July 2022

-The files contained herein allow for replication of the results for: "<INSERT TITLE HERE>" by Geqing Zhou and Aaron Adalja
+The files contained herein allow for replication of the results for: "INSERT TITLE HERE" by Geqing Zhou and Aaron Adalja

 root folder: